SuperUserNameMan/LGTISP/readme.md

 ## Note regarding LGT8F328p flash protection :

-Once powered down, the LGT8F328p will lock its Flash memory access from the ISP : it will be impossible to `dump flash`, and impossible to reprogram using the ISP.
+Once powered down, the LGT8F328p will lock its Flash memory access from the ISP : it would be impossible to `dump flash` and to reprogram it.

-The only way to unlock it was to erase it first.
+The only way to unlock it was to erase it completly.
 But brother-yan/LGTISP found that the chip could be unlocked by erasing the first 1KB of flash only.

-This mean that once powered down, connecting it to AVRdude will brick the device, and that you'll have to reprogram it.
+To know if a device is locked you can use the `dump lock` command : `0x3E` mean the chip is locked. `0x3F` means it is unlocked.

+You can force a destructive unlock with a `write lock 0 0` command : only the first 1KB of the flash will be erased.
+The rest of the flash memory will be intact, including the EEPROM.

 ## Note regarding the EEPROM on LGT8F328p :